Get access to everything we publish when you sign up for Outside+.

 Research has confirmed what the yogis of ancient times already knew: Profound physiological and psychological changes take place when we meditate, causing an actual shift in the brain and in the involuntary processes of the body.

-To establish consistency, meditate at the same time and in the same place every day.
-Choose a place that is quiet, one that is pleasant, where you’ll be undisturbed.
+To establish consistency, try to meditate at the same time and in the same place every day.
+Choose a place that is quiet, pleasant, and where you’ll be undisturbed.

-If you are new to yoga and meditation, you may find adding 5 or 10 minutes of meditation at the end of your asana practice enough.
-When meditating independently of your yoga practice, a 15- to 20-minute time frame seems manageable for most beginners.
+If you are just dabbling in mediation for beginners, you may find adding 5 or 10 minutes of meditation at the end of your asana practice is enough.
+When meditating independently of your yoga practice, a 10- to 15-minute time frame seems manageable for most beginners.

 Choose a position that works for you.
 If you prefer sitting, either on a chair or on the floor, keep the spine erect and the body relaxed.
 Your hands should rest comfortably on your lap or thighs, with the palms up or down.
 If you choose to walk or stand, maintaining good posture is also critical, with your arms hanging freely by your sides.
 When lying down, place yourself in a symmetrical and comfortable position with the appropriate support under your head and knees if needed.